anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_10.md

 This command will produce a perfect copy of our original variable.
 It can be very useful when we want to perform some transformation in our variable and preserve the original one.

 We can also generate variables that are the product of some expression.
 For instance, in our dataset, we have variables on the percentage of parents that have different educational degrees (not_hsg, hsg, some_col, col_grad, and grad_sch).
-We may be interested in check if the sum those variables is equal to 100%.
+We may be interested in checking if the sum those variables is equal to 100%.
 To do it, we can use the following command line:

 ```
 gen check_education = not_hsg + hsg+some_col + col_grad + grad_sch